microbecode/zk-languages/o1js/README.md

 #### Intermediary format

 There is no intermediary format.
-The JS itself is the ZK program.
+The JS/TS itself is the ZK program.

 ### Inputs